Wales Council of the Blind

 A touch screen enables you to control the computer by touching an area of the screen.
 This might be on a PC, tablet device, mobile phone or electronic kiosk.

-Toxoplasmosis eye condition
+Toxoplasmosis other condition

 Toxoplasmosis is a common infection from which most patients make a full recovery.
 However in more serious cases it can spread to the eyes causing loss of sight.